 The end of the year often brings with it changes, goals, and resolutions for individuals and businesses alike.
 We often hear folks express a desire to make changes to their board of directors.
 Most of these changes are for the good of the organization and would bring about a culture of change, more involvement by board members, and desired behaviors such as help with the fundraising efforts of the staff.
+It can be challenging to engage your board in fundraising.

 These are actually great thoughts and when implemented with time, good energy, and the right motivation, can help grow and enhance an organization.